dresswithpockets/dresswithpockets.github.io/_posts/2023-09-02-ssm-kinda-sucks.md

 `AWS-StartPortForwardingSession`'s `portNumber` parameter takes an arbitrary port.
 This is akin to federating access to a VPN and then exposing every port on the instance to the VPN.
 No good.

 Instead, create your own documents with a specific list of allowed ports.
+This ruleset can be applied to the other port forwarding documents, as well:

 ```terraform
 locals {